SkylineCommunications/dataminer-docs/user-guide/part_2/trending/Advanced_analytics_trending/Working_with_pattern_matching.md

 uid: Working_with_pattern_matching
 ---

-## Working with pattern matching
+# Working with pattern matching

-From DataMiner 10.0.7 onwards, on systems using a Cassandra database and DataMiner Indexing, DataMiner Analytics can automatically recognize recurring patterns in trend data.
+From DataMiner 10.0.7 onwards, on systems using a Cassandra and Elasticsearch database, DataMiner Analytics can automatically recognize recurring patterns in trend data.
 For this purpose, patterns need to be marked with so-called tags.

 If you are viewing a trend graph for a single parameter and it contains patterns matching existing tags, these will be highlighted in orange when you hover the mouse pointer over the button representing a tag, or if the option *Expand tags* is selected in the right-click menu.
 Matches found for the same element/parameter as the one for which a tag was defined will be shown in bright orange, while matches associated with tags created for another element/parameter will be shown in lighter orange.